liflab/beepbeep-3-book/markdown/palettes/README.md

 2. Modify the second Moore machine example so that the machine outputs the *cumulative* number of times `hasNext()` has been received when `next` is the current input event, and nothing the rest of the time.

 3. Create a processor chain whose input events are sets of strings.
-The chain should return `true` if an event has at least one string of the same length than another one in the previous event, and `false` otherwise.
+The chain should return `true` if an event has at least one string of the same length as another one in the previous event, and `false` otherwise.

 4. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
 Run the program of Machine A on a computer, and the program of Machine B on a different one.
 What do you need to change for the communication to succeed?